-Similarly, it seems wrong to slander the dead, or to mistreat a corpse.
+Similarly, it seems wrong to disparage the dead, or to mistreat a corpse.
 But why?
 Can we have a moral obligation to a person who doesn’t exist?
 Do the dead have rights?

 “The dead, if they exist at all, are so much dust,” writes philosopher George Pitcher.
 “How is it possible for so much dust to be wronged?”